nicetwice17/Landing-market-Vue2/README.md

 # market
-First experience on vue 2, with JSON-server, axios, bootstrap
+Landing page using Vue 2, with JSON-server, axios, bootstrap

 For start project write to terminal json-server --watch data/db.json and npm run serve